rcook/beginning-practical-haskell/part01.md

-`λ> z = "hello"`                |                   | Assigns name `z` to value `"hello"` `λ> z`                          | `"hello"`         | Evaluates `z` and displays value `λ> :t z`                       | `z :: [Char]`     | Shows type of `z` `λ> :q`                         |                   | Quits GHCI session
+`λ> z = "hello"`                |                   | Assigns name `z` to value `"hello"` `λ> z`                          | `"hello"`         | Evaluates `z` and displays value `λ> :t z`                       | `z :: [Char]`     | Shows type of `z` `λ> :q`                         |                   | Quits GHCi session

 Notes:

 * We say "assigns name `foo` to `bar`" as opposed to "assigns value `bar` to `foo`"
     * In imperative programming languages `=` or equivalent operators typically perform _assignment_ and the different values can be assigned to existing names from time to time
     * In Haskell, the name `foo` is _defined to be_ the `value` in the equational sense of `=`: it's a definition and this is at the root of [equational reasoning][equationalreasoning]
-* In the absence of type annotations&mdash;which we'll cover later&mdash;GHCI will typically assign the most general type possible to an expression, subject to certain rules
+* In the absence of type annotations&mdash;which we'll cover later&mdash;GHCi will typically assign the most general type possible to an expression, subject to certain rules
-* GHCI will assign exactly one type to a given expression
+* GHCi will assign exactly one type to a given expression
 * Despite the absence of explicit type annotations in this example, the expressions are still strongly and statically typed
 * Type signatures consist of:
     * Optional: one or more constraints to the left of `=>` ([pronounced][pronunciation] "implies")